Back To Programme

 Unit Name: Applied Epidemiology

-Learning Target Outcomes: On successful completion of this course, the students will be able to: 1.
-Discuss epidemiological concepts and its application in health.
-2. Evaluate various epidemiological study designs, and their strengths and weaknesses, including biases in each study.
-3. Discuss and calculate measures of disease frequency and association.
-4. Apply epidemiological principles for assessing causal association and for the prevention and control of diseases and other adverse health events.
+Learning Target Outcomes: On successful completion of this course, students will be able to: 1: Discuss epidemiology concepts, terminologies and their application in public health.
+2: Evaluate various epidemiological study designs, and their strengths and weaknesses, including biases in each study.
+3: Analyze epidemiological data using software, including manual calculation of measures disease occurrence, and assess the likelihood of a causal relationshipusing Bradford Hill’s criteria.
+4: Apply epidemiological principles for appropriate disease screening, prevention, control and outbreak management, response and risk communication.

 Prerequisite Sentence: N/A